-Mangalorean prawn sukka with step by step photos and a video recipe.
-Prawn sukka (or yetti sukka) is a dry or semi-dry prawns curry from Mangalorean cuisine.
-It is made with fresh prawns, coconut, red chilies, tamarind, and a few basic spices.
-Serve this spicy and tangy prawns sukka with steamed rice or neer dosa.
+Mangalorean prawn sukka (or yetti sukka) is a classic dry Konkani prawn curry from Mangalorean cuisine.
+It is made with fresh prawns, coconut, red chilies, tamarind, and basic spices.
+Serve this spicy and tangy prawn sukka with steamed rice or neer dosa.
+Learn to prepare this flavorful dish with step-by-step photos and a video tutorial.

-This cuisine is famous for its spicy dishes like Prawns Ghee Roast, Chicken Ghee Roast, Fish Fry, or Mangalorean Chicken Sukka.
-These are our family favorites and at least one of them has to be there on Sunday’s menu.
+Mangalorean cuisine is popular for its spicy dishes like Prawns Ghee Roast, Chicken Ghee Roast, Fish Fry, or Mangalorean Chicken Sukka.
+They are our go-to dishes and one of these spicy treats is always on our Sunday dinner menu.

 Whenever you are ready to cook, thaw the prawns on the kitchen counter for 30 minutes and then use it.
 Or to save time, you can purchase already-cleaned prawns from the market.

-- Red Chilies – I used byadagi red chilies.
-They give bright red color to the dish and are not spicy.
+- Red Chilies - I have used byadagi red chilies.
+They give a bright red color to this sukka recipe and are not spicy.
 You can substitute it with Kashmiri red chilies.

-- For Sukka Masala Powder – cumin, mustard seeds, black peppercorns, fenugreek seeds, coriander seeds.
+- For Sukka Masala Powder - Simple spices like cumin, mustard seeds, black peppercorns, fenugreek seeds, and coriander seeds are used.
+Do not omit any whole spices, as this can change the taste of the masala.

-- Oil – Coconut oil gives an authentic aroma and flavor to this sukka.
-You can use any neutral flavor oil like sunflower oil.
+- Oil - Coconut oil gives an authentic aroma and flavor to this yetti sukka.
+Substitue with any neutral flavor oil like sunflower oil.

-- Coconut – Freshly scraped coconut is used to make this sukka.
+- Coconut - I have used freshly scraped coconut to make this Mangalorean prawn sukka.
 You can substitute it with dry coconut or desiccated coconut.

 - Tamarind – It gives a tangy kick to the dish.
 You can substitute it with lemon juice or vinegar.

-- Tomato – Fresh tomato tastes the best.
-You can substitute it with canned tomato or 1 tsp tomato paste or simply skip it if it is not available.
+- Tomato - Fresh tomato tastes the best.
+You can substitute it with canned tomato or 1 teaspoon tomato paste or skip it if it is not available.

 - To marinate the prawns – Clean and devein the prawns.
 In a mixing bowl, combine prawn, salt, and turmeric powder.
 Marinate for 30 minutes. (image 1)